 Switching to a raw food diet

-This guide is designed to help you make the best decisions for your pet.
-But raw food is not right for every cat or dog so make sure you do your research and discuss dietary changes with a vet first.
-If you would like to learn more about raw food, click here to read about what owners need to know about raw.
+This guide is designed to help you make the best decisions for your dog.
+But raw food is not right for every cat or dog.
+Make sure you do your research and discuss dietary changes with a vet first.
+If you'd like to learn more about raw food, click here to read about what owners need to know about raw.

 There isn’t a one-size-fits-all approach to switching to a raw food diet.
 Slight variances in health and age can mean the process you follow will differ.

-Switching to raw food for a healthy pet
+Switching to raw food for a healthy dog

-Switching to a raw food diet for a healthy dog is relatively simple, according to Dr Sophie Bell you can do a straight swap, with no transition period.
+Switching to a raw food diet for a healthy dog is relatively simple, according to Dr Sophie Bell, you can switch dog food to raw with no transition period for most healthy dogs.
 But you want to ensure that the food is kept and prepared correctly.

 Others suggest a fast day to stop the mix of processed foods and raw foods, but this is not recommended for small breeds and puppies.

 Another method is to mix in the raw with the current diet over a few days.
-But if you are planning to do this, feed the raw and the kibble meals separately to help aid digestion, as the two together can cause GI (Gastrointestinal) upset.
+But if you are planning to do this, feed the raw and the kibble meals separately to help aid digestion, as the two together can cause an upset tummy.

-Switching to raw food for a pet with underlying health conditions
+Switching to raw food for a dog with underlying health conditions

-If your pet has any underlying health conditions, it may be best to introduce raw food gradually.
+If your dog has any underlying health conditions, it may be best to introduce raw food gradually.
 But before you consider switching, please check with your vet and follow their advice.

-Switching to raw for a pet with epilepsy
+Switching to raw for a dog with epilepsy

 The change should be gradual over a couple of weeks, slowly increasing the amount of raw food.
 This is because processed foods contain more salt (sodium), which causes a higher loss of bromide.
 This means epileptic dogs who are on potassium bromide medication are likely to need more of it on a processed diet.

-If you are planning to switch your pet with epilepsy over to raw food, this must be discussed with a vet so they can monitor any changes.
+If you are planning to switch your dog with epilepsy over to raw food, this must be discussed with a vet so they can monitor any changes.

 The switch has to be gradual so it doesn’t dramatically change the effects of the medication.

-Epileptic dogs should have regular blood tests when they have completed their transition and changed diet.
+Epileptic dogs should have regular blood tests when they have completed their transition and changed their diet.

 Adopting raw food at an early age

-If it is introduced at an earlier stage in life, it is more likely to be an easier process as they will not have been used to any other options.
+If it's introduced at an earlier stage in life, it is more likely to be an easier process as they will not have been used to any other options.

-So if you are considering getting a pet, thinking about the diet you would like them to be on, and starting them on it from day one, could help in the long run.
+So if you are considering getting a dog, thinking about the diet you would like them to be on, and starting them on it from day one, could help in the long run.

-In general, it’s best to give your pet time to transition to a new food.
-And if you are still uncertain on how and if you should transition because of their own health condition or if your pet is a fussy eater, speak to your vet for further advice.
+In general, it’s best to give your pet time to transition to new food.
+And if you are still uncertain about how and if you should transition because of their own health condition or if your pet is a fussy eater, speak to your vet for further advice.